-No one should have to work in an environment which breeds or allows unwanted sexual attention, behaviour, or abuses of power.
+This policy applies to all employees, contractors, clients, and third parties across any location locally or globally where the agency operates, including offices, shoots, and off-site events.
+No one should have to work in an environment that breeds or allows unwanted sexual attention, behaviour, or an abuse of power.